-The Apache POI team is pleased to announce the release of XMLBeans 3.0.0.
-Featured are a handful of new areas of functionality and numerous bug fixes.
+The Apache POI team is pleased to announce the release of XMLBeans 3.0.2.
+Featured are a handful of bug fixes.

 A summary of changes is available in the Release Notes.
 A full list of changes is available in the change log or the corresponding Jira ticket.
 People interested should also follow the dev list to track progress.

 The XMLBeans source release as well as the pre-built binary deployment packages are listed below.
 Pre-built versions are available in the central Maven repository under Group ID "org.apache.xmlbeans" and Version "3.1.0".

 SHA512 checksum: c6db9849104da634a3e64773a5db4e992afc1a9f767f0209432a820137fbb751dfc0abcb484636f256d2cdc900ec7c7b241dac6e9e3dbcb94dc4a190625bd090